pcardotatgit/lab_simulator-001/README.md

 You can type anything into the edit field.

-## Start the simulator when python package is already done :
+## Start the simulator when python package is already installed :

 Open a CMD console into the code folder and type :